-Statement in support of my nomination for the post of Leader of the Green Party.
+Statement in support of my nomination as Leader of the Green Party.
 [2016, but still relevant in 2018]

 I am well aware of my chances if I stand.
 There will be no Corbyn-style turn up for the book.
 For him, there was a pent-up wish that he offered to fulfil.
 There is no pent-up wish in the current Green Party for what I want to achieve.
 The Party was founded in response to the Limits to Growth warning that indiscriminate economic growth was not sustainable.
 I joined a three-month old Party in 1973 with the purpose of ensuring social justice within ecological realities.
 That remains my aim, but not that of the Green Party these days.

 I could outline the sequence of how the Party lost its way, but more useful is how can we use this election to put it back on the rails.
 The Green Party should now be doing everything in its power to ensure the success of the Paris agreement on climate change.
 Some scientists are warning that the danger of runaway climate change is more urgent than they thought, but our message is not “the End of the World is at Hand”, but “The end of the World need not be at Hand”.

 The Green Party’s current output shows little or no interest in ecological destruction, which takes many other forms in addition to the climate.
 The question is, what can the new leader(s) of the Green Party do about it?
 What do they want to do about it?